W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Alternative definitions for -algebras

 \section{Alternative definitions for $W$-algebras}

-We have considered in the present document the definition of $W$-algebras as kernels of screening operators.
-There are however other approaches for defining such a notion: in this appendix we present some of these approaches, that are usually considered in the study of models of CFTs with higher-spin symmetry.
-For this purpose we will follow the historical approach and first show how this can be done explicitly in the case where $\g=\sl_3$, in which case the corresponding $W$-algebra was first unveiled by Zamolodchikov' seminal work~\cite{Za85}.
-We then construct $W$-algebras associated to a more general family of simple Lie algebras using the approach designed by Fateev-Lukyanov~\cite{FaLu} based on a so-called \textit{Miura transform}.
+We have used above the definition of $W$-algebras as kernels of screening operators.
+There are however other approaches for defining such a notion: in this appendix we present some of these perspectives.
+For this purpose we will follow the historical approach and first explain the construction for $\g=\sl_3$, in which case the corresponding $W$-algebra was first unveiled by Zamolodchikov' seminal work~\cite{Za85}.
+We then construct $W$-algebras associated to a more general family of simple Lie algebras using the approach designed by Fateev-Lukyanov~\cite{FaLu} based on a \textit{Miura transform}.